-At the end of 2015, the European Commission [EC] formally put forward a plan to integrate CE in its political agenda1.
+Given the state of the current global economy, the political uncertainties, and the global environmental challenges, the need for CE and its instruments is recognised more than ever before.
+As a result, most industrialised nations have started mainstreaming CE in their governance agenda.
+For example, at the end of 2015, the European Commission [EC] formally put forward a plan to integrate CE in its political agenda1.
 In its opening statement of the EU action plan for the Circular Economy, the European Commission states that:

 “The transition to a more circular economy, where the value of products, materials and resources is maintained in the economy for as long as possible, and the generation of waste minimised, is an essential contribution to the EU‘s efforts to develop a sustainable, low

 Inter alia, the EU action plan for the Circular Economy also highlights the importance of long-term involvement of member states, regions & cities, businesses, and citizens at all levels in creating added value.
-It also underscores the need for global level collaboration and synergy in order to achieve the sustainable development targets set forth by various authorities.
-It further states that;
+It also underscores the need for global level collaboration and synergy in order to achieve sustainable development targets set forth by various authorities.

 “[…] this action plan will be instrumental in reaching the Sustainable Development Goals (SDGs) by 2030, in particular, Goal 12 of ensuring sustainable consumption and production patterns”.

 Focusing on a number of critical areas, the action plan calls for lifecycle and systems approach for more environmentally compatible and socially equitable consumption and production.
 In January 2018, the European Commission has taken steps to implement the Circular Economy Action Plan by adopting a new set of priority measures that includes; plastics, chemicals, products, waste, and SMEs in Circular Economy et cetera as part of the continued efforts to transform Europe’s economy into a more sustainable one.